MGranbohm/delta/public/docs/source/.compare.md

 <!-- END_d81278cd36a9922790e42cb9cdc8ff62 -->

 <!-- START_cbf8fc5358a9792ab03acd386ea01cde -->
-## Get specific message
+## Get a specific message

-Returns the message, the corresponding watsonResponse, mood change and the general mood at requests point in time.
+Returns the message, the corresponding response, mood change and the general mood at the requests point in time.

 > Example request: